It’s a him, Mario!

 Players: 2-4 Time: 45-60 minutes Age: 8+

 Move around the game board as familiar Mario Kart racers and buy iconic Mario Kart properties such as Bowser’s Castle and Rainbow Road.
-Collect coin, throw banana peels, and toss shells just like in the video game.
+Collect coins, throw banana peels, and toss shells just like in the video game.
 Winning is all about winning races and when the final race is over, the player with the highest score wins.

 There is also an added banana peel sign, which lets players drop a banana token.
 When a player comes across it they must stop and carry out the action on the space they land on.
-After passing go, the player reveals a Grand Prix race card and anyone wishing to participate must pay a certain amount of coins.
+After passing Go, the player reveals a Grand Prix race card and anyone wishing to participate must pay a certain amount of coins.
 After everyone rolls their dice, whoever scores the highest wins the card and gains the points that come with it.
 There are however, bonuses for 1st, 2nd, and 3rd place, so even if players don’t win they will receive something.
 Once all Grand Prix races have been drawn, whoever has the most points from their racetracks and coins is declared the winner.

 A fun game that’s as exhilarating as being in a high-speed race.
 There’s always something happening in this game and it feels a little more chaotic than the original Monopoly Gamer, but in a good way.
 This one also comes with plenty of other races to collect and is well worth a try.